We look at every aspect of your body movement in order to facilitate you working as efficiently as possible.

 Poor postural habits contribute to most back and neck conditions.
 Many people have poor posture, and it is important at any age to address these habits to reduce the current or future effects of pain associated with poor alignment.
 Most alarmingly, adolescents with poor posture may have not experienced pain.
 Addressing their poor habits now may avoid pain in the future.
 Developing good health posture habits early in life will help prevent damage to ligaments, muscles and joints.

-Clinical Pilates is a method of exercise taught by physiotherapists.
-It involves training and recruiting your postural muscles more efficiently.
-At Spring Physio Gym Clinical Pilates is taught 1:1 or in small classes, and involves floor and mat exercises.
+Core Stability and Strength classes are designed to rehabilitate and manage all sorts of musculoskeletal injuries and conditions.
+The classes involves training and recruiting your postural muscles more efficiently.
+At Spring Physio Gym Core Stability and Strength is taught 1:1 or in small classes, and involves floor and mat exercises.
+We use a range of equipment and methods including elements of clinical pilates.
 You commence with two 1:1 sessions.
 The first session involves your assessment, and the second constitutes a program design.
 Your physiotherapist will take you through the basics of core stability and begin to build your program with you, in the gym.
 Please wear comfortable clothing to these sessions.

 We offer small classes supervised by a physiotherapist.
 The classes have up to 4 people.
 Within most of our classes you are doing a program specific for you as identified by your assessment.
 Some of our classes have a particular focus or are designed for a particular target group.
 These are our specialist classes and they include: